josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 28, 2018C JMJ: Finished 1st-cut port of robotutils.Channel
+This is `comm/channel.py`.
+It is a complete port.
+However, all command and rt-command handling is delegated to the 'client' and 'server' objects.
+Message handling is handled in `Channel`, and that is the first comm feature we are going to test end to end on multiple platforms.

+At this point, Pylint is happy with `channel.py` except for bad variable naming from the Java port, which is disabled until unit tests run. (per "January 15, 2018A" porting guidelines).

+## January 28, 2018B JMJ: Policy on read-only public attributes
+There are vigorous discussions on stack overflow re how to expose read-only (or rather, init-only) attributes.
+The simplest and most often suggested method is to simply expose them, not try to hide or limit them in any way.
+Other options are to use decorators, such as `@property`, which, frankly, I think is overkill.

+So for Robotutils, I have come up with the following guidelines. is to simply expose public attributes.
+They should ONLY be read-only (not settable).
+They should be initialized in their own section at the beginning  `__init__`, with comments identifying them as such.
+Also, they should be called out as a list of read-only attributes in the class docstring.

 ## January 28, 2018A JMJ: New method ConcurrentDict.remove_instance
 `ConcurrentDict.remove_instance` emulates Java's `ConcurrentHashMap.remove`
 Implemented in `concurrent_helper.py`.
 Unit tests updated in `test_concurrent_helper.py`.
 Tests pass.